JetBrains/teamcity-sdk-docs/topics/basic-ui-plugins.md

 The important change is: now `SakuraUIPluginController` extends `BaseController`.
 It allows the plugin to override the `doHandle` method.
 This is how the Controller gets access to a request data.

-Let's go step by step.
-Steps marked with an asterisk are the multiline representation of the previous Controller.
-We changed `PlaceID` to `SAKURA_BUILD_CONFIGURATION_BEFORE_CONTENT` to make the plugin appear at a new place.
+There are key updates in this code:

-1. Instead of `basic-plugin.jsp`, we now use `/demoPlugin.html`.
+1. Instead of `basic-plugin.jsp`, we use `/demoPlugin.html` as an entry point.
 This configures the plugin to register a controller at `[server]/demoPlugin.html`.
 2. Every time a request comes to `/demoPlugin.html`, the method `doHandle` intercepts this request and processes it.
+3. To prepare data for the plugin, we have to understand what UI is used.
+To do so, you can use `WebUtil.sakuraUIOpened`.
+In the next releases we will unify this approach to form an input data using only one method.
-3. The plugin creates `ModelAndView` and passes the link to the View container.
+4. The plugin creates `ModelAndView` and passes the link to the View container.
 It's the same JSP file we used before.
-4. The `PluginUIContext` controller parses the request parameters.
+5. The `PluginUIContext` controller parses the request parameters for the Sakura UI, or we take `BuildTypeId` directly from the `GET` list for the Classic UI.
-5. The plugin receives the current `buildTypeId`.
 6. If `buildTypeId` is not empty, we ask the Core to find the build configuration data.
 7. The plugin controller passes the build type to a JSP in a variable called `buildType` and returns the result a line after.